-- High basin taps like the Kalandula and Inga are mounted onto the counter top and are tall enough to reach over a high basin (clue’s in the name!)
+- High basin taps like the Kalandula and Inga are mounted onto the countertop and are tall enough to reach over a high basin (the clue’s in the name!)

-- Wall mounted taps like the Jadipai, Rosumo and Yuntai which work brilliantly in small spaces and create a boutique hotel feel.
+- Wall-mounted taps like the Jadipai, Rosumo and Yuntai work brilliantly in small spaces and create a boutique hotel feel.
 They do however require more work as all the plumbing needs to be concealed and then made good.

 Showers to really whet your appetite

 Our two shower types are wall-mounted like the Tinago and concealed like the Havasu and Hannoki.
 Concealed showers are great if you’re doing a full bathroom refurb.
 If not, stick with the wall-mounted.